 Winds are expected to begin picking up steam after midnight Wednesday, with the strongest gusts in the mountains and the Santa Clarita Valley.
 Sustained winds of 15 to 25 mph are expected, but gusts could get up to 60 mph, the NWS said.

 In Los Angeles County, SCE said some 21,302 customers were under consideration for electricity shutoffs in Azusa, Covina, Glendora, Lancaster, San Fernando, Santa Clarita, unincorporated areas including Rowland Heights, Vincent, Falling Springs, Leona Valley, Lake Hughes, Green Valley, Lake Elizabeth, Cantillas, Canyon Country, Lakeview Terrace, Agua Dulce, Mint Canyon, Chatsworth, Alta Dena, Acton, Singing Springs, Letteau Canyon, White Heather, and Boiling Point, Portal Ridge, Castaic, Mount Disappointment and Mount Wilson.

 In Orange County, 5,758 customers were under consideration for shutoffs in Irvine, Orange and unincorporated areas including El Modena, Trabuco Canyon and Robinson Ranch.

 Firefighters were battling a 40-acre brush fire in Pacific Palisades that was 40% contained Wednesday.
 The 8,799-acre Saddleridge Fire in the northern San Fernando Valley was 97% contained.

-The heat wave is expected to continue through Friday.
-The high in downtown Los Angeles was expected to be 95 degrees Thursday and 91 on Friday.
-Other expected highs Thursday were 95 in Van Nuys and Pasadena, 93 in West Hollywood, and 96 in Anaheim.
+The heat wave was expected to continue for a few more days.
+The high in downtown Los Angeles was expected to be 92 degrees Wednesday, 94 on Thursday and 96 on Friday.